HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```

 Now install all the required Dependencies.
-You might have to restart depending on of there was a kernel update going on or not.
+You might have to restart depending if of there was a kernel update going on or not.
 ```
 apt install apparmor jq wget curl udisks2 libglib2.0-bin network-manager dbus systemd-journal-remote cifs-utils lsb-release nfs-common systemd-resolved -y
 ```